midtown-ai/www/docs/glossary/r.md

  [Neural networks] will "loops" that are optimized for speech recognition, language modeling, translation.
 Essential to these successes is the use of “LSTMs,” a very special kind of recurrent neural network which works, for many tasks, much much better than the standard version.
 Almost all exciting results based on recurrent neural networks are achieved with them.

- :warning: Can or cannot use [backpropagation]?
+/// details | Can or cannot use [backpropagation]?
+    type:question

     Yes, can use [backpropagation through time] !
+///

  ![](img/r/recurrent_neural_network_cells.png ){: width="100%"}

  There are several types of RNNs, including:

   * one-to-many
   * many-to-one
   * many-to-many